Wahaj-Ali/homely-frontend/README.md

 ### Key Features <a name="key-features"></a>

-- Display a random greeting message
+- Booking a house reseravtion

 <p align="right">(<a href="#readme-top">back to top</a>)</p>